 Who is Subject to Inheritance Tax?

-Inheritance Tax liability depends on several factors, including your domicile and the value of your estate.
-Understanding these elements is crucial for determining whether your estate will be subject to Inheritance Tax upon your passing.
+Inheritance Tax liability depends on several factors, including your domicile status and the total value of your estate.
+Understanding these elements is crucial for determining whether your estate will face an IHT charge.

 Definition of Domicile

 Your domicile status plays a significant role in determining your liability for Inheritance Tax.
-In the UK, domicile refers to the country you consider your permanent home.
-If you’re considered domiciled in the UK, you’re subject to Inheritance Tax on your worldwide assets, not just those located in the UK.
+In UK law, domicile broadly refers to the country you consider your permanent home — the place you intend to return to ultimately.
+If you’re considered domiciled in the UK, you’re subject to IHT on your worldwide assets, not just those located in the UK.

 Exemptions for Certain Individuals